 The practice of Child Abduction and Wardship is a niche practice area of family law.
-It is so because the fear of the unknown of what happens to children if they are abducted and the speed with which an application must be made to the High Court to deal with the issue is often too much for even some solicitors to handle.
+It is so because the fear of the unknown of what happens during the process of parental child abduction and the speed with which an application must be made to the High Court to deal with the issue is often too much for even some solicitors to handle.

 We at Cordell & Cordell have a different view on this issue.
 We consider that the “unknown” is simply a part of the wider spectrum of the known.
 It just has to be found.